 Cross Country Skiing (Ski de Fond) in Courchevel

-From Courchevel Village the Les Brigues / Chantery (5km, red) track runs through the forest is a red 5km piste.
+From Courchevel Village the Les Brigues / Chantery track runs through the forest is a red 5km piste.

-From Courchevel Moriond the Boucle Bleue du Belvedere (5km) starts next to the Granges draglift, providing an easy itinerary passing farmhouses along the way.
+From Courchevel Moriond the Boucle Bleue du Belvedere is 5km and starts next to the Granges draglift, providing an easy itinerary passing farmhouses and beautiful scenery along the way.

 The tracks are groomed regularly and offer parallel tracks for classic cross country skiing and a prepared surface for skating technique.
-The trails are free to use, and you can pick up a guide booklet and map from the Tourist Offices.
+The trails are also free to use and you can pick up a guide booklet and map from the Tourist Offices.
 The pistes are maintained each night and walkers are requested not to use the marked trails across the whole of the Three Valleys.